JetBrains/kotlin/IMMUTABILITY.md

 accessible from the single thread at the moment (`mutable XOR global`).

- Immutability is the runtime property in Kotlin/Native, and can be applied to an arbitrary object subgraph using `konan.worker.freeze` function.
+ Immutability is the runtime property in Kotlin/Native, and can be applied to an arbitrary object subgraph using `kotlin.native.concurrent.freeze` function.
 It makes all objects reachable from the given one immutable, and such a transition is a one way operation (object cannot be unfrozen later).
 Some naturally immutable objects, such as `kotlin.String`, `kotlin.Int` and